 Bioscience Postdoc Educational Leadership Program has two parts:

-Program postdocs will audit and observe a 3-week block of the graduate course, Molecular Mechanisms in Human Diseases, which covers fundamentals in modern biology, with special emphasis on the implications and relevance to human diseases.
+Program postdocs will audit and observe a 3-week block of the graduate course, Molecular Mechanisms in Human Diseases, which covers fundamentals in modern molecular biology, with special emphasis on the implications and relevance to human diseases.
 This course was chosen for the program because its broad range of bioscience topics matches with a wide range of postdoc research interests and its variety of instructors provides multiple potential instructional role models for participants.
 Witness firsthand how a course is developed and improved and get the opportunity to observe a variety of UCLA faculty lecturers and discussion leaders.
 Participants will be assigned a 3-week block of intensive observation and participation during the Winter quarter.

 Participants selected to join the Bioscience Postdoc Educational Leadership Program are required fully participate in the following activities: